 Note: If you're a new Cub Scout leader and you don't have a big box of craft sticks, order them now through my Amazon affiliate link.
 You're going to use them!
 And make sure you get a box of the jumbo craft sticks too.

 Start by placing two craft sticks parallel to each other.
 Glue two more sticks perpendicular to the first ones by putting a dab of glue at each end.

 Allow the glue to dry then flip the structure over so that the platform is on the bottom.
 Tie a piece of string (approximately 24″ long) around the top sticks near the corners.
 Pull the strings up and tie them together so that you have a nice hanger.

 Smear peanut butter or shortening on the platform.
-I prefer to use shortening because you don’t have to worry about a child’s allergies.
-Shortening can be substituted to make the bird feeder without peanut butter.
+Since it can be substituted to make the bird feeder without peanut butter, I prefer to use shortening because you don't have to worry about a child's allergies.

 Sprinkle bird seed on top of the shortening.
 Make sure you do this outside or cover your work area with paper!
 Hang your bird feeder outside and watch for the birds!

 If you would prefer to build a wooden bird feeder, I found some nice kits on Amazon.
 Most are under $10.
 Click on one of the options below and check them out using my affiliate link.